CenturyLinkCloud/PublicKB/Release Notes/2016-02-02-cloud-platform-release-notes.md

 ### Ecosystem (2)

-* __PLACEHOLDER:__ [Silver Peak](http://www.silver-peak.com/) WAN Optimization appliances make global distributed applications more accessible than ever.
-[Try this partner template](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-silver-peak-partner-template/) with your own applications today.
+* __MapR.__ We've added another top-tier player in the Hadoop space - MapR joins the ranks of Cloudera and Pivotal HD as yet another organization that recognizes the opportunity CenturyLink Cloud virtual and bare metal IaaS offers to the Big Data space.
+[Deploy MapR Community Edition today.](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-mapr-blueprint/)
+* __CouchBase and OrientDB.__ Whether it be a greenfield build on CenturyLink cloud or an existing application migration, we are the place for NoSQL database engines.
+We've also added  [CouchBase](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-couchbase/) and [OrientDB](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-orientdb/#audience) for instant deployment from our marketplace.
+Find the best software for your application - or compare the performance and reliability of the underlying IaaS.

 ### Open Source Contributions (1)

-* __[Cyclops](https://github.com/CenturyLinkCloud/Cyclops).__ Cyclops is an open source collection of ux/ui patterns that make up the CenturyLink Cloud user interface.
+* __Cyclops.__ [Cyclops](https://github.com/CenturyLinkCloud/Cyclops) is an open source collection of ux/ui patterns that make up the CenturyLink Cloud user interface.
 It's our way to showing how focused we are on creating a delightful and responsive user experience.

 	![Cyclops Logo](../images/2016-02-02-cyclops_logo.png)